almfirst/code-exercise-ui/README.md

-# Code Exercise - UI
+# Code Exercise - UI Only

 Use the NASA API described [here](https://api.nasa.gov) to build a Vuejs front end client that calls the Mars Rover Photos API with a given day as input, returning corresponding photo images as output.
 The submission of the project should be via GitHub.